ilovemysillybanana/pastie/README.md

 * Social Media Integration(Facebook, Google, Github login)
 * Private posts
 * AJAX Forms
+* Search AJAX AutoComplete (Complete, but not working on heroku, due to free tier to my understanding. )

 # How can I help?
 * Issues should be reported